What is Satsang?

 Form

 An open hall, a teacher seated, a microphone passed among questioners.
 Long pauses are characteristic.
-The format is unhurried — a single exchange may run forty minutes.
-The teacher is at liberty to redirect the question, refuse its premise, or sit silently until something shifts.
-The audience is present not as spectators but as participants; the assumption is that what's being investigated in one questioner is being investigated, more quietly, in everyone else.
+The format is unhurried.
+A single exchange may run forty minutes.
+The teacher may redirect a question, refuse its premise, or sit silently until something shifts.
+The audience is not present as spectators.
+The assumption is that what is being investigated in one questioner is being investigated, more quietly, in everyone else.

 Function

 Satsang is neither lecture nor therapy.
-The implicit assumption is that the seeker's suffering is supported by an unexamined assumption about who is suffering, and the teacher's task is to surface that assumption and invite direct investigation.
-The exchange is structured but not scripted; what matters is that the looking actually happens, in the seeker, in the moment.
-Ramana Maharshi at Tiruvannamalai conducted satsang largely in silence — questioners who came with prepared questions often found the questions had dissolved before they were asked.
-Most modern teachers use words, but the underlying form is unchanged.
+The implicit assumption is that a seeker's suffering rests on an unexamined belief about who is suffering.
+The teacher's task is to surface that belief and invite direct looking.
+The exchange is structured but not scripted.
+What matters is that the looking happens, in the seeker, in the moment.

 In the index

-Mooji's satsangs are the closest classical example in the corpus — open exchanges in the Ramana lineage held at Monte Sahaja in Portugal.
-Spira's long-form answers function similarly though the framing is more philosophical; the Nisargadatta dialogues and Lucille's exchanges preserve the pattern in transcript form.
+Mooji's satsangs↗ are the closest classical example in the corpus.
+These are open exchanges in the Ramana lineage, held at Monte Sahaja in Portugal.
+Spira's long-form answers↗ work similarly, though the framing is more philosophical.
+The Nisargadatta dialogues↗ and Lucille's exchanges↗ preserve the pattern in transcript form.

 — end of entry —